-However if you deplete the body totally of its carbohydrate you wont have the energy to do any exercise.
-For a short time you will lose body fat but then your body will go into a state of survival, you’ll start storing the slightest bit of carb and fat you’ll break down lean muscle for energy and ultimately that process becomes extremely detrimental to your fat loss.
+However if you deplete the body totally of its carbohydrate you won’t have the energy to do any exercise.
+For a short time you will lose body fat but then your body will go into a state of survival, you’ll start storing the slightest bit of carb as fat and you’ll break down lean muscle for energy and ultimately that process becomes extremely detrimental to your fat loss.

-Strike a balance, enough carbs in the muscle to train hard but not to much that you’re overspilling and storing body fat.
+Strike a balance.
+Take in enough carbs to train hard but not to much that you’re over spilling and storing body fat.
 Don’t eat bowl after bowl of pasta if you’re going to sit on the sofa all day.
-Sugar is not the devil either if used correctly, for prolonged exercise its the preferred source of carbohydrate, its quickly absorbed and supplies energy to your muscles and liver.
+Sugar is not the devil either if used correctly.
+For prolonged exercise it’s the preferred source of carbohydrate, its quickly absorbed and supplies energy to your muscles and liver.
 Simple Carbs (Sugars) are also the the preferred fuel for brain function, believe it or not the brain requires 20% of your daily intake of carbohydrate.

-So we need carbs, we should eat a whole variety of starchy plant based foods, fruit, protein and good fat. move, as often and in as many ways as possible and remember Carbs like so many other things are only bad if used incorrectly.
+So if in training, we need carbs and we should eat a whole variety of plant based foods, fruit, protein and good fat.
+Move, as often and in as many ways as possible and remember carbohydrates like so many other things are only bad if used incorrectly.